Box picture frames for wall design

 Some examples of box frames insitu below ...

 This is a piece of art by Jo Deas, presented in a deep contemporary box frame.
 Designed with the interior in mind, it is a collage piece crafted with style and purpose exactly for it's commissioned location.
-The frame is tulipwood, soft-sanded and sprayed-finished to complement the art, which is floated to create just the right amount of space.
+The custom frame is tulipwood, soft-sanded and sprayed-finished to complement the art, which is floated to create just the right amount of space.
 To finish - the frame has uv-filter glass with reflection control to reduce reflections.

 Above is a series of vintage designed travel posters creating a close-hung gallery-wall of box frames in black-stained spray-finished beechwood profile, with museum-white mounts and museum-glass.
 The interior is sophisticated and low-key, allowing the interest-shock of the feature wall to take centre stage.